JuanCruzFrini/JuanCruzFrini/README.md

 - 👋 Hi, I’m @JuanCruzFrini
 - 👀 I’m interested in Android Projects
 - 🌱 I’m currently learning Kotlin for Android
-- 💞️ I’m looking for to collaborate on any company or startup who accept trainee junior Android Developers!
+- 💞️ I’m looking forward to collaborate on any company or startup who accept junior Android Developers!
-I would like to learn working in group!
+I would like to learn and improve working in group!
 - 📫 How to reach me:
 Instagram: @juancruz_frini
 Whatsapp:+54 3546 524648